Turkish jets strike PKK targets after deadly militant attack

 "The mountains, plains and cities of this country will not be left to terrorists.
 That's it.
 Our sorrow is deep and grave."

-The PKK is designated a terrorist organisation by Turkey, the European Union and United States.
+The PKK is designated a terrorist organization by Turkey, the European Union and United States.

 Erdogan said in an interview late on Sunday on the A Haber TV channel that the fight against the PKK would now become more determined.
 He said 2,000 PKK militants had been killed since the conflict resumed in July.